 There are also two goals at this level, driving visitors back to your site and converting visitors to leads.
 It is easily one of the more challenging metric levels to deal with.
 To nurture your campaigns, you need to get leads.
 To be the most effective marketers can generate 50% more sales with a 33% decrease in cost, at this level.
 Here are the metrics to use in Google Analytics to see if you are as successful.

 - Visitor recency – the length of time between visits a visitor makes in a given time frame.
 Since the focus is getting your visitors to come back, this number is very important.
 A high number indicates you are doing excellent.
-A low number means you need to improve the quality of your content and build up links for a better SERP rating.
+A low number means you need to improve the quality of your content strategy and build up links for a better SERP rating.

 - Returning direct visitors – those who know your brand well and continue to come back.
 You are successfully fulfilling a need and they trust you to do so.
 Using that information to transform newcomers to returning direct visitors is key.